-2 Introduction
+1 Introduction

-2.1 The Large Synoptic Survey Telescope
+1.1 The Large Synoptic Survey Telescope

 LSST will be a large, wide-field ground-based optical telescope system designed to obtain multiple images covering the sky that is visible from Cerro Pachón in Northern Chile.
 The current baseline design, with an 8.4m (6.7m effective) primary mirror, a 9.6 deg field of view, and a 3.2 Gigapixel camera, will allow about 10,000 square degrees of sky to be covered every night using pairs of 15-second exposures, with typical $5\sigma$ depth for point sources of $r \sim 24.5$ (AB).
 The system is designed to yield high image quality as well as superb astrometric and photometric accuracy.
-The total survey area will include $\sim 30,000$ deg with $\delta < +34.5^{\circ}$ , and will be imaged multiple times in six bands, ugrizy, covering the wavelength range 320-1050 nm.
-For a more detailed, but still concise, summary of LSST, please see the LSST Overview paper (Ivezic et al., 2008).
+The total survey area will include ~30,000 deg with $\delta < +34.5^{\circ}$ , and will be imaged multiple times in six bands, ugrizy, covering the wavelength range 320-1050 nm.
+For a more detailed, but still concise, summary of LSST, please see the LSST Overview paper [7].